 The Nomination and Compensation Committee comprises four non-executive directors, one of whom is an independent director (who also chairs the meetings) and meets at least twice a year.
 The committee's plenary meetings are attended by the CEO, the COO/Deputy CEO and the Executive Vice President Human Resources.
 The Nomination and Compensation Committee may involve other persons to help the committee fulfil its tasks.
 The Chair of the Nomination and Compensation Committee reports on the discussions held and conclusions made by the committee to the subsequent Board of Directors meeting.
 The Nomination and Compensation Committee met four times in 2022, by telephone/video conference, with an average attendance rate of 100 per cent.

-Individual attendance of the members of the Nomination and Compensation Committee Participation in meetings Attendance
+Participation in meetings Attendance in %

 Martin Taylor (Chair) 4/4 100%

 Thomas Götz 4/4 100%

 Immanuel Hermreck 4/4 100%

 Lauren Zalaznick 4/4 100%